We

 Andrea

-awakens to find Jennifer gone again.
-She hears Jennifer calling to
+awakens to find her daughter gone again.
+She hears Jennifer calling

 finds Jennifer, lying lifeless on the